A user of the Hakuba Valley All Mountain Season Pass talks about its appeal and benefits. The case of snowboarder Shuzaburo Otsubo

 We asked Otsubo about the best day of the 2022-2023 season for having a volleyball ticket

-"It was the beginning of February when we went ski-hopping to three ski resorts: Happo, Cortina, and Tsugaike.
-The weather forecast was cloudy, but it turned out to be a beautiful sunny day.
+"It was the day at the beginning of February when we went skiing to three different resorts: Happo, Cortina, and Tsugaike.
+The weather forecast was cloudy, but it turned out to be incredibly sunny that day.

-So that day we headed out from Happo into the backcountry and skied down the south face with a friend.
-We had actually intended to stop at that one run, but there were no people around and the conditions were so good that we decided to go for another run and dropped off.
+So, that day we headed out into the backcountry from Happo and skied down the south face with a friend.
+We were actually planning to stop after just that one run, but there was hardly anyone there and the conditions were so good that we decided to drop in for another run."

 After that, we drove to Cortina, the northernmost point.
 There were a few lines, but even though it wasn't early in the morning, there was still plenty of powder left.
 We found some good lines while traversing and were completely absorbed in skiing until after 1pm